hlongng2002241/2048/algorithm/evaluation.md

 + There are lots of ways to achieve this and here is our strategy:
   + The average score of none empty tiles
   + The number of empty tiles
-  + The location of the largest tile (here we give 2048 score for the right location)
   + The number of possible merges
-  + The structure of the board or we call it monotonicity of the board
+  + The structure of the board or we can call it monotonicity of the board

-  + `Note`: Here we use the weight for each evaluation: <br/>
+  + `Note`: We use the weight for each evaluation: <br/>
-        1, 30, 1, 40, 2 <br/>
+        1, 30, 40, 2 <br/>
         with respect to the same order as above <br/>

 ## Details:
-### Let's start with the first evaluation: Average value of none empty tile:
+### Let's start with the first evaluation: Average value of none empty tiles:
 + Like its name, it is pretty simple to understand.
 + Here is the code:
-    ```
+    ```python
     def _evaluate_average(self, board: list) -> int:
         s, cnt          = 0, 0
         for row in board: